Alfred Radcliffe-Brown: Evolutionism, diffusionism, and the role of social anthropology

-A major view in the study of tribal societies had been that all societies follow a unilineal path ('evolutionism'), and that therefore 'primitive' societies could be understood as earlier stages along that path; conversely, 'modern' societies contained vestiges of older forms.
-Another view was that social practices tend to develop only once, and that therefore commonalities and differences between societies could be explained by a historical reconstruction of the interaction between societies ('diffusionism').
-According to both of these views, the proper way to explain differences between tribal societies and modern ones was historical reconstruction.
+A major opinion concerning tribal societies had been that all societies follow a unilineal cultural sequence ('evolutionism'), and that therefore 'primitive' societies could be understood as earlier stages of that sequence; conversely, 'modern' societies contained vestiges of older forms.
+Another opinion was that social practices tend to develop only once, and that therefore commonalities and differences between societies could be explained by a historical reconstruction of the interaction between societies ('diffusionism').
+According to both of these opinions, the proper way to explain differences between tribal societies and modern ones was historical reconstruction.

-Radcliffe-Brown rejected both of these views because of the untestable nature of historical reconstructions.
-Instead, he argued for the use of the comparative method to find regularities in human societies and thereby build up a genuinely scientific knowledge of social life.
+Radcliffe-Brown rejected both of these opinions because of the untestable nature of historical reconstructions.
+Instead, he argued for the use of the comparative method to find regularities in human societies and thereby build a genuinely scientific knowledge of social life.